-- 3.23 Much of the District is characterised by low density development.
-The character of the area plays an influential role in the impact on density.
-New development in settlements that are characterised by low density development should respect the character and appearance of the area.
-This can lead to more low density development.
-Good design can potentially help to increase densities in traditionally low density areas. - 3.24 Until a new Local Plan is in place and given the high demand for new homes and the constrained housing land supply, it will be crucial that new developments coming forward make the most efficient use of land.
-This approach is supported by NPPF paragraph 123 which states that "where there is a shortage of land for meeting identified housing need, it is especially important that planning decisions avoid homes being built at low densities, and ensure that developments make optimal use of each site." - 3.25 The NPPF promotes the use of minimum density standards for town centres and other locations that are well served by public transport.
+- 3.24 Until a new Local Plan is in place and given the high demand for new homes and the constrained housing land supply, it will be crucial that new developments coming forward make the most efficient use of land.
+This approach is supported by NPPF paragraph 125 which states that "Where there is an existing or anticipated shortage of land for meeting identified housing needs, it is especially important that planning policies and decisions avoid homes being built at low densities, and ensure that developments make optimal use of the potential of each site." - 3.25 The NPPF promotes the use of minimum density standards for town centres and other locations that are well served by public transport.
 The Council will need to consider solutions to accommodate more housing in the District's urban areas such as increasing density through delivering more flats and smaller homes to increase housing delivery.
-This is supported by the LNHA (20200) which identified a need for smaller homes (one to three bedrooms) across tenures in order to widen the choices of new homes in the District.
+This is supported by the LNHA (2020) which identified a need for smaller homes (one to three bedrooms) across tenures in order to widen the choices of new homes in the District.
 The new Local Plan will contain policies requiring higher densities in sustainable locations and will set minimum density standards for other areas.